-Pamela Colloff is a senior reporter at ProPublica and a writer-at-large at The New York Times Magazine.
+Pamela Colloff is a senior reporter at ProPublica and a staff writer at The New York Times Magazine.
 Prior to joining ProPublica and the Times in 2017, she was an executive editor and staff writer at Texas Monthly.
 Her work has also appeared in The New Yorker and has been anthologized in “Best American Magazine Writing,” “Best American Crime Reporting,” “Best American Non-Required Reading,” and “Next Wave: America’s New Generation of Great Literary Journalists.”

 At Texas Monthly, Colloff earned a National Magazine Award in Feature Writing for her 2012 story, “The Innocent Man.”
 She is a six-time National Magazine Award finalist.

 Her 2010 story, “Innocence Lost” — about a wrongly convicted death row inmate named Anthony Graves — was credited with helping Graves win his freedom after 18 years behind bars.
 One month after its publication, all charges against Graves were dropped and he was released from jail, where he had been awaiting retrial.

 In 2014, the Nieman Foundation for Journalism at Harvard University awarded her the Louis M. Lyons Award for Conscience and Integrity in Journalism.